5. Solving Common UM Problems

 Again look in the job.err file.
 This kind of error results when changes made in two or more branches affect the same bit of code and which the FCM system cannot understand how to resolve.

-In practice, you will need to fix the problem with the code conflict as you did in the FCM tutorial section.
-To proceed in this case, navigate to fcm_make_um –> sources and remove the branch called vn11.7_training_merge_error by clicking on it and then clicking the - sign.
+In practice, you would need to edit the code branch to fix the problem with the code conflict.
+To proceed in this case, navigate to fcm_make_um –> env –> sources and remove the branch called vn13.5_training_merge_error by clicking on it and then clicking the - sign.

 Save the suite.